 “The familiarity of the brand is starting to accelerate,” observes Madden.
 “Something happened with the store opening and the unit being across from Adams.”

 Yet as anyone who’s grabbed a latte or mocha at All That Java knows, coffee is only part of what makes the shops unique.
-At each location, Sapienza and her five employees make it their priority to ensure customers leave with a smile on their faces.
+At each location, Sapienza and her employees make it their priority to ensure customers leave with a smile on their faces.
 They love surprising locals by introducing unexpected merch like cutting boards made from marble and, during the holidays, ornaments and wrapping paper.
 Throughout the year, All That Java also sells its signature roast in Coffee Cubes, square boxes of beans created by Sapienza to allow customers to brew coffee at home and refill their cube for a discount.
-The design has been such a success that eight local Hannaford locations, including the ones in Kingston and West Hurley, recently picked it up for sale.
+The design has been such a success that a number of local Hannaford locations, including the ones in Kingston and West Hurley, offer it for sale.

-“Make people happy, that’s what we get to do all day,” he says.
+“Make people happy, that’s what we get to do all day,” she says.
 “We want to make that two or three minutes we spend with [customers] the best they can be.”

 All That Java